tomwhartung/groja.com/README.md

   - [x] 2.2.
 Download latest MDB code from the site
   - [x] 2.3.
 Add new and commit
   - [x] 2.4.
 Update head element in base.html with code from the latest downloaded version of index.html
+  - [x] 2.5.
+Use local files rather than CDN - my connection sucks

 - [x] 3.
 Replace Galleries option with drop-down menu for Privacy & Terms pages
   - [x] 3.1.
 Starting point: code from `material_design/05-material_design_bootstrap/03-corporate_website/Site/`
   - [x] 3.2.
+Update `base.html` template
+  - [x] 3.3.
 Get all four pages integrated and looking nice.

-- [ ] 4.
+- [x] 4.
 Consolidate existing menu options
-  - [ ] 4.1.
+  - [x] 4.1.
 Remove Home menu option
-  - [ ] 4.2.
+  - [x] 4.2.
 Consolidate Books and Sites under "About" - or "History of Groja.com" , or "About Grojas" or ...?
-  - [ ] 4.3.
+  - [x] 4.3.
 But consolidate all text into a single page
-  - [ ] 4.4.
+  - [x] 4.4.
 Make menu drop-down with options to take visitor to the desired part of the page
-  - [ ] 4.5.
+  - [x] 4.5.
 Submenu option suggestions:
     - About
     - Books
     - Sites
     - History of Groja.com
     - Your portrait

 - [ ] 5.
-Revamp existing home page
+Move social icons to right side of nav bar
   - [ ] 5.1.
-Use code from `material_design/05-material_design_bootstrap/02-landing_page/Site/` in the `always_learning_google_products` repo
+Example code is in `/material_design/05-material_design_bootstrap/02-landing_page/Site/index.html`
   - [ ] 5.2.
 Update `base.html` template
   - [ ] 5.3.
-Replace static files as necessary
-  - [ ] 5.4.
-Use local files rather than CDN - my connection sucks
+Code for existing icons is in a sidebar in the `base_with_nav.html` template

-  - [ ] 5.5.
-Don't care about what the other pages look like right now
+- [ ] 6.
+Copy content from legal pages on SeeOurMinds.com to the new Legal pages
+- [ ] 7.
+Update new About page, creating sections as appropriate
+- [ ] 8.
+Update existing Your Portrait page
+- [ ] 9.
+Revamp existing Home page
+- [ ] 10.
+Update existing conversion pages as appropriate

 ## Steps - Notes